 Find the silver Welcome Walls.
 See the names of thousands of migrants who arrived in Fremantle by ship since 1829.

 Can you guess where some of the people came from?

-Think of some reasons why people migrated to Australia.
+Think of some reasons why Walk around the harbour side of the Museum and find this mural.